en

 Film

-I am a writer-director based in Tokyo, Japan.
-I have written, directed, and editted two short films, and am currently working on a documentary film.
-I have also worked as a production assistant, set designer, assitant writer, and international film submission translator for five feature films.
+I am a producer-director based in Tokyo, Japan.
+I have written, directed, and edited two short films, and am currently working on an omnibus film and a documentary.
+I have also worked in various roles for over 15 feature films.

 Translation

 I bridge the gap in communication via live and written translation.
 I have translated from Japanese-English in diplomatic settings, for local magazines, and national competitions.
-I am currently getting trained in Japanese to Enlish subtitle translation for film at the Japan Visualmedia Translation Academy (JVTA).
+Currently, I create English subtitles for films and do live English-Japanese translation for a startup.

 English Teaching